jetsonhacks/install7260LT4211/README.md

 This is has been compiled against the stock kernel: 3.10.40-g8c4516e

 The install7260Driver.sh is rather brutish in that it installs the needed firmware and modules as needed.
-Because the GPIO 191 signals need to be manipuated at boot time, the script also overwrites rc.local.
+Because the GPIO 191 signals need to be manipuated at boot time, the script also overwrites /etc/rc.local.

 Modify as appropriate for your situation.